A Limp in the Woods (Day 75)

 Luck was on our side.
 They’d already eaten what they could and cared not to cart the food back to their homes (we estimated fifteen in attendance, not including the screaming kids; we were told about as many Keefers had already adjourned).
 For the next hour we each had a one-way ticket to Yumville, cleaning one paper plate after the other, with a diversity of dishes we couldn’t begin to describe.
 All delicious.
 We were even given what few leftovers we’d left over, wrapped in foil and plastic, so as not to attract (other) wild animals.

 The shelter has two sleep platforms covered by a single metal roof, with a picnic bench between.
 Next to the picnic table sits an array of joss sticks and scented candles, presumably to camouflage lingering hiker odor.
 There are also games galore--checkers, chess, Yahtzee, Scrabble, Twister--along with books and magazines and a trail register.
 Best of all, there are no religious leaflets.
 It seems Jim would rather us keep an open mind than a nod to God.
+Dear God, long may you lose.

 The trail in and out of the shelter is also without flaw: soft, wide, level, and gentle on the feet.
 There are also wooden tent platforms in the vicinity, lest the shelters turn crowded.
 Jim has hung a number of flowering plants in every possible place, and has hauled in plenty of dry fire-starter, which sits under a separate awning, not far from a covered bear box.
 In a pinch, the bear box could also act as a shelter, or perhaps a cell for an unruly hiker.
 A sundial adds to the shelter’s functionality--in the event the sun ever shines on the AT--and a cold, clear spring sits just in front of the place, behind a clump of rhododendrons.
 A stone culvert has been laid down to direct the water in a scenic, garden-like manner.
 Ears are tickled by water’s trickle.

 After taking the dime tour(2) and a quick game of chess with Gator--quick, because for some reason, my king decided it was time for a kamikaze mission--we’d stake our claim in each of the shelters.
 We didn’t care to sardine one another.
-No one else was in attendance, thru-hikers or weekenders, so Gator and I took to the left, while Backstreet and his noisy nostrils took to the right.
+No one else was around, thru-hikers or weekenders, so Gator and I took to the left, while Backstreet and his noisy nostrils took to the right.
 The guys knows his nose.

 Within minutes The Schnoz drowned out the melodious trickle.
 Then, a few hours later, a pair of young, highly disrespectful lovers arrived and drowned out Backstreet’s beat.
 Worse yet, our Shangri-la was soon smoked out, as the guy wanted to prove his manliness and build a fire.
 They hadn’t noticed the large stash of dry kindling and instead gathered a bunch of wet stuff they found on the ground, demonstrating (demon-strating?) a plenitude of ineptitude.
 This in turn demonstrated that the old saw, “where there’s smoke there’s sure to be fire,” isn’t entirely true.